-Often labelled a “superfood,” they are low in calories and incredibly good for you.
+Often labeled a “superfood,” they are low in calories and incredibly good for you.

-They are so tasty and convenient that many people consider them to be their favorite fruit.
+They’re so tasty and convenient that many people consider them their favorite fruit.

-Here are 10 health benefits of blueberries that are supported by research.
+Here are 10 proven health benefits of blueberries.

-The blueberry is a flowering shrub that produces berries that are colored blue to purple, also known as blueberries.
+The blueberry bush (Vaccinium sect.
+Cyanococcus) is a flowering shrub that produces berries with a bluish, purple hue — also known as blueberries (

-It is strongly related to similar shrubs, such as those that produce cranberries and huckleberries.
+It is closely related to similar shrubs, such as those that produce cranberries and huckleberries.

-Blueberries are small, around 5-16 millimeters (0.2–0.6 inches) in diameter, and have a flared crown at the end.
+Blueberries are small — around 0.2–0.6 inches (5–16 millimeters) in diameter — and feature a flared crown at the end.

-They are green in color at first, then change to blue-purple as they ripen.
+They are green in color when they first appear, then deepen to purple and blue as they ripen.

-- Highbush blueberries are the most commonly grown species in the US.
+- Highbush blueberries: The most common cultivated variety in the US.

-- Lowbush blueberries are often referred to as "wild” blueberries.
-They are typically smaller and richer in some antioxidants.
+- Lowbush or “wild” blueberries: Typically smaller and richer in some antioxidants.

 Calorie for calorie, this makes them an excellent source of several important nutrients.